shohuku/sample/README.md

-# sample implementation of the N-beats model
+# Sample implementation of the N-beats model
-sample projects and codes
+Sample projects and codes